rchuluc/node-kafka/README.md

 ## Application flow

 1. A new order is created.
-2. The fraud detector make a verification to prevent payment frauds, it take some time to complete.
+2. The fraud detector do a verification to prevent payment frauds, it take some time to complete.
 3. An email is sent to buyer informing if the order was accepted or rejected by fraud detector.
 4. All messages are recived by log service.